 According to the view numbers on (Peterson, 2020).
-More than 3 million copies of his self-help book 12 Rules for Life were sold, according to (Peterson, 2019).
+More than three million copies of his self-help book 12 Rules for Life were sold, according to (Peterson, 2019).

-I.e. Jungian archetypes; for a comprehensive critique of Jung, see (McGowan).
+I.e., Jungian archetypes.
+For a comprehensive critique of Jung, see (McGowan).

-Intersectionality is a form of politics that considers racism, sexism, homophobia and other forms of discrimination and suppression not as being isolated from each other but as interrelated.
-The term was coined and explicated by (Crenshaw).
+Intersectionality is a form of politics that considers racism, sexism, homophobia and other forms of discrimination and suppression being not as isolated from each other but as interrelated.
+The term was coined and explicated by Crenshaw.

-See (Brooks).
+See Brooks 2018.

-Source: (McInnes)
+Since, for example, his take on Jacques Derrida’s deconstruction appears to be superficial at best, at worst not even based on first-hand reading.

+McInnes 2016.

-According to the view numbers on (Wynn).
+According to the view numbers on Wynn’s YouTube page.

-Leaving side the issue of Athenian democracy not being a democracy, but an oligarchy, by today’s political standards.
+Leaving aside the issue of Athenian democracy not being a democracy, but an oligarchy, by today’s political standards.

-A good example being El Paquete in Cuba, a 1TB hard drive of popular movies, tv shows and music that is updated every week and gets copied and distributed across Cuba, because of the absence of broadband Internet.
+A good example being El Paquete in Cuba, a 1TB hard drive of popular movies, TV shows and music that is updated every week and gets copied and distributed across Cuba because of the absence of broadband internet.

-Covered in more detail in (Cramer, Wu Ming 1).
+Covered in more detail in Cramer and Wu Ming 1 (2020).

-For an early reflection on the digital “poor image” as visual culture production, see (Steyerl).
+For an early reflection on the digital ‘poor image’ as visual culture production, see Steyerl (2009).

 Years ago, a theory curriculum coordinator of a Dutch art school told me that she prefers learning cultural theory from YouTube videos to reading books.

-Quoted from (Deutinger).
+Quoted in Deutinger (2020).

-Or, to borrow from Peirce via (Diederichsen)’s theory of “post-popular arts”, its indexicality.
+Or, to borrow from Peirce via Diederichsen’s (2017) theory of ‘post-popular arts,’ its indexicality.